-Macroinvertebrate community assemblages will be collected from each location and shipped to EA Engineering, Science and Technology for identification and enumeration.
-EA Engineering, Science and Technology will identify the specimens to the lowest practical taxonomic level and whenever possible, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989).
+Macroinvertebrate specimens will be identified to the lowest practical taxonomic level and whenever possible, to the level of taxonomy recommended in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volume III (1987, updated September 30, 1989).

-Water chemistry samples will be collected at each electrofishing/macroinvertebrate site.
-Parameters to be analyzed are listed in Appendix B. Field measurements for dissolved oxygen, pH, temperature and specific conductance will also be performed.
+Water quality samples will be collected at each electrofishing/macroinvertebrate site.
+Appendix B lists the parameters to be tested.
+Field measurements for dissolved oxygen, pH, temperature and specific conductance will also be performed.
 A water quality observation checklist will be completed at each site during each sample collection (Appendix B).

 The Ohio EPA Macroinvertebrate Field Sheet will be completed at each site during HD sampler retrieved.
-In addition, stream habitat will be measured by scoring components of the QHEI at all locations, including the substrate, instream cover, channel morphology, riparian zone and bank erosion, pool/glide and riffle/run quality and gradient.
+In addition, stream habitat will be measured using components of the QHEI including substrate, instream cover, channel morphology, riparian zone and bank erosion, pool/glide and riffle/run quality and gradient.